Virginia Tech® home

 History teachers encourage students to view the world from multiple perspectives and become informed citizens through courses like United States and World History, Political Science, Government, Geography, Civics, and Economics.
 They facilitate learning by providing stimulating discussions, readings, and projects.
 They contextualize and provide structure to help students comprehend and process the significance of difficult social and political issues.

-Why Study History and Social Sciences Education Here?
+Why Study History and Social Sciences Education at Virginia Tech?

 The program is designed to prepare reflective teachers who are ready, willing, and able to facilitate the type of systematic critical literacy work that is a vital part of preparing 21st-century citizens.
 Inclusive and culturally responsive pedagogy are important aspects of our teacher preparation.
 Faculty model techniques in their courses that graduates practice in their PK-12 classrooms.
 We embrace these values in educator preparation: equity and access, reflective practice, and learner-centeredness.